 - Commitment of time and energy during the sessions and while engaging in Action Learning Projects

-This year-long program will consist of eight days of workshops distributed over two terms plus an orientation and celebratory session.
+This year-long program will consist of eight days of workshops distributed over two terms plus an orientation.
 The session topics are as follows:

 Competency addressed: Developing Yourself and Others